-- Present with duration of low back pain of ≥3 months requiring regular use of analgesic
+- Present with duration of low back pain of ≥3 months requiring regular use of

-certain protocol-defined limitations.
+combinations, with certain protocol-defined limitations.

 - Primary location of low back pain must be between the 12th thoracic vertebra and the